 The Covid-19 pandemic has caused significant hardship to people across the Diocese leaving many members of our community unable to buy food and sanitary necessities for themselves and their wider family.
-Our Supermarket Voucher Scheme has helped more 1,000 families, and 100 individuals so far, providing essential items for over 3,000 children and over 2,000 adults living in or at risk of poverty.
+Our free Supermarket Voucher Scheme has helped more 1,000 families, and 100 individuals so far, providing essential items for over 3,000 children and over 2,000 adults living in or at risk of poverty.

 - Over 50% of the families helped have been from low-income households.